disteph/cdsat/README.txt

   ocaml setup.ml -configure

-  which outputs the current configuration on the standard output.
-Edit setup.data to modify the settings.
+  The configuration will also be displayed on the standard output.
+The default configuration is set to native compilation, you can use ocaml setup.ml -configure --override is_native false or ocaml setup.ml -configure --override is_native true to switch.
+You can also edit setup.data to modify the settings.

 - Compilation: run